Emmanuel Uniting Church Real People with Relevant Faith for Our Community

 Before attending Boys' Brigade, all participants including children and adults MUST complete an online enrolment form here, and must check-in every week.

-Sunday School runs during school terms within our 9:30am Sunday Service and provides a time where children can share in fun, faith, friendships, and learn about Jesus.
+Sunday School runs during school terms within our 9:30am Sunday Service and provides a time where children aged 3 - 12 can share in fun, faith, friendships, and learn about Jesus.

 Our leaders provide a range of varying experiences to help children draw closer to God through music, bible teaching, prayer, games, and creative activities.
-All our leaders are screened and trained and will love your kids almost as much as you do.
+All our leaders are safe-ministry trained and screened, and will love your kids almost as much as you do.

 All children aged 3 - 12 are welcome and meet as one group in the Church Hall.
 A range of activities including games, craft, challenges, and small group time are provided to enhance age- and developmental- appropriate learning and connection for all.